 What consumers would like to believe is that they are receiving 50 mg of CBD with each dose.
 However, with the bioavailability rate of this delivery method being between 13 and 19% in all actuality when do you consume 50mg of CBD, only 6.5-9.5 mg of CBD is entering your bloodstream.

 Seeing how each person is affected differently by phytocannabinoids such as CBD, many consumers find that they have to titrate often until they find what works best for them.
 As CBD works differently for each person, it also works differently for each condition that it may potentially treat.
-This means that what may work for one person successfully to treat anxiety may not work the same for somebody looking to address inflammation.
+This means that what may work for one person successfully for anxiety may not work the same for somebody looking to address inflammation.

 Knowing the bioavailability rate of the consumption method that you are choosing will help you to better determine what dose of CBD will work best for you.

 Now that you have learned more about bioavailability and how it directly affects the dosage of CBD one should be consuming, let’s take a closer look at how nano-CBD products such as those offered here at Ultradiol are a much better choice for your CBD needs.

 Nano-CBD has undergone a process known as nano emulsification.
 This process breaks down the CBD molecules into water-soluble nanoparticles, unlike regular CBD, which is fat-soluble and not readily processed or absorbed by our bodies.

 Aside from being water-soluble and being absorbed better by the body, there are many ways in which nano CBD is better than regular CBD.
 Another benefit of nano CBD products such as Ultradiol Ultragels is a faster CBD absorption rate.
 Testing on our nano-CBD products have shown that within just 30 minutes of ingestion, on average, 350ng/ml of CBD was present in the bloodstream.